-While not all recovered Titanic lifebelts displayed ink markings, some did, including those worn by Titanic survivors Mabel Francatelli and Duff Gordon.
-The 'Front' and 'Fosbery' stamps have been recreated from Ken Marschall's 'half-belt,' while the 'Inside Back' and 'Warranted to Pass' stamps are based on photographs of the Francatelli lifebelt.
-Lifebelts without ink markings may have had their stamps fade over time, and just like the originals, the stamps on these replicas may appear slightly skewed due to the movement of the cork blocks.
+Not all surviving Titanic lifebelts retained their ink markings, but several did—including those worn by Mabel Francatelli and Lady Duff‑Gordon.
+The Front and Fosbery stamps on this reproduction are recreated from Ken Marschall’s “half‑belt,” while the Inside Back and Warranted to Pass stamps are based on photographs of the Francatelli lifebelt.
+As with the originals, the ink may appear slightly skewed due to the natural shifting of the cork blocks beneath the fabric.

 Details: